 Evolving Application Delivery for a Hybrid, Multi-cloud, Containerized World

-Hybrid, multi-cloud, and container environments can help organizations increase business agility and compete more effectively—but they also call for new approaches to application delivery infrastructure.
+Hybrid cloud, multi-cloud, and container environments can help organizations increase business agility and compete more effectively—but they also call for new approaches to application delivery infrastructure.
 To ensure optimal performance, IT needs tools and methods designed to support the full diversity of today’s enterprise requirements: both traditional and modern applications, deployed both on-premises and in the cloud.

 A recent Business Impact Brief by 451 Research examines the trends reshaping application delivery today.
 The report shows a rapid shift in the locations where applications and workloads will be deployed over the coming two years: